You’ve got questions? We’ve got answers.

 Q: How will I know how to follow the service?

-A: An usher will provide you with a service bulletin as you enter the chapel or the sanctuary.
+A: An usher will provide you with a service bulletin as you enter the sanctuary.
 This is a step-by-step map through the service.
 Ridglea’s worship leaders always assume there are visitors in attendance and are very careful to provide clear instructions on when to stand, how to take communion, etc. The bulletin also lists the various ways you can connect to the different programs, ministries, and activities of the church.

 Q: What translation of the Bible is used?